beginning of content

 What are the symptoms of ovarian cysts?

-If you have sudden pelvic pain and vomiting or light-headedness, go to your nearest hospital emergency department.
+If you have sudden pelvic pain, nausea and are feeling faint, call triple zero (000) and ask for an ambulance or go to your nearest hospital emergency department.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.